 Please help us make this the biggest Ceiliúradh Cois Life ever by booking a table of ten (at a cost of €1,000).
 To do so, please email firstname.lastname@example.org or telephone (01) 662 9275

-We are very grateful for sponsorship for the event this year from Sallux, an assocation that acts as a political foundation for the European Christian Political Movement (ECPM)*
+We are very grateful for co-operation with the event this year from Sallux, an assocation that acts as a political foundation for the European Christian Political Movement (ECPM)*

 We look forward to seeing you there!

 Former Taoiseach John Bruton addressing the 2018 Ceiliúradh Cois Life

 Since 2011, the activities of Sallux have been financially supported by the European Parliament.
 The liability for any communication or publication by Sallux, in any form and any medium, rests with Sallux.
 The European Parliament is not responsible for any use that may be made of the information contained therein.